Antanas Juozapavičius: Death

-He was wounded on the bridge of Alytus during the Battle of Alytus on his 25th birthday, when the regiment had to retreat for fear of encirclement, as the neighbouring allied German soldiers unexpectedly retreated.
+Juozapavičius was wounded on the bridge of Alytus during the Battle of Alytus on his 25th birthday, when the regiment had to retreat for fear of encirclement, as the neighbouring allied German soldiers unexpectedly retreated.
 However, Lithuanians quickly retook control of Alytus.

 Burial

 He was buried on 14 February 1919 in the churchyard of St. Louis Church of Alytus.
 On 28 April 1919, he was ceremoniously reburied in the cemetery of Alytus, next to the St Guardian Angels Church of Alytus.